basho/basho_docs/content/riak/kv/3.0.6/using/cluster-operations/inspecting-node.md

 filter messages based on type.
 You can pass in any of the message types listed above (`debug`, `info`, etc.).

-The `--level` flag can be used when running `riak-admin diag` with or without specifying a diagnostic check.
+The `--level` flag can be used when running `riak admin diag` with or without specifying a diagnostic check.

 #### Contributing